neoforge-dev/mcp-browser/memory-bank/progress.md

 ## What Works

+- **Screenshot Capture API**: Successfully implemented the `/api/screenshots/capture` endpoint that captures screenshots of web pages with configurable options for viewport size, image format, and quality.

+- **DOM Extraction API**: Successfully implemented the `/api/dom/extract` endpoint that provides detailed DOM structure analysis with support for CSS selector targeting, style computation, and attribute extraction.

+- **CSS Analysis API**: Successfully implemented the `/api/css/analyze` endpoint that extracts and analyzes CSS properties of selected elements with optional accessibility checks.

+- **Testing Framework**: Created a basic testing framework with script to verify API functionality.

 - **Docker Containerization**: The project successfully runs in a Docker container with appropriate security profiles.

 - **Xvfb Integration**: Virtual X server is configured and functioning correctly for headless browser operation.

 - **Playwright Integration**: Playwright browser automation is correctly set up and can control browser instances.

 - **FastAPI Server**: Basic server is operational with API endpoints and WebSocket support.

 - **Environment Configuration**: Environment variable handling is implemented with .env file support.

 - **Build Scripts**: Basic build and run scripts are operational.

 - **Security Profiles**: Initial AppArmor profiles are in place for container security.

 - **Documentation**: Core documentation structure is established with Memory Bank approach.

 ## What's Left to Build

-- **Frontend Analysis Features**:
+- **Additional Frontend Analysis Features**:
-  - Screenshot capture and comparison functionality
-  - DOM state analysis tools
-  - CSS analysis capabilities
-  - Accessibility testing features
+  - Accessibility testing API
-  - Responsive design testing tools
+  - Responsive design testing API

 - **MCP Protocol Extensions**:
   - Browser-specific MCP tools